 I'm Nick Robertson, a breaking news reporter at The Hill in Washington, D.C.
 I cover spot news, focusing on politics, as well as aggregate news nationally, craft SEO and publish extensive enterprise reporting on a wide range of Capitol Hill news and policy reporting.

 In 2023, I graduated with a dual degree in Journalism and Political Science from the top-rated S.I.
 Newhouse School of Public Communications at Syracuse University.

-He spent summer 2022 as a politics intern at the Las Vegas Review-Journal, where he covered statewide races and national political issues, including coverage of the 2022 primaries.
+While in college, in interned as a politics reporter at the Las Vegas Review-Journal where I covered statewide races including the 2022 primaries.

-In the summer of 2020, he worked as a Digital Intern for Cincinnati's NPR-affiliate WVXU.
-He produced and published content for the station focusing on state poltics and elections coverage in Ohio and Kentucky.
-While at WVXU, he broke news that Rep. Thomas Massie had previously flown a confederate flag at his Northern Kentucky home, which was later reported by national news outlets including the New York Times.
+While at WVXU, I broke news that Rep. Thomas Massie had previously flown a confederate flag at his Northern Kentucky home, which was later reported by national news outlets including the New York Times.

-In summer 2021, he worked as a Metro Reporting Intern at the St. Louis Post-Dispatch covering mostly crime and business news, including a three-part series on the rise in drowning deaths in St. Louis County waterways.
+My stint at the Post-Dispatch included a three-part series on the rise in drowning deaths in St. Louis County waterways.

-As a writer, he focuses mostly on political news topics.
-His experience varies from attending and covering Trump rallies and riding along in the vice president's motorcade to covering breaking crime news from the scene and filing daily stories for multiple beats.
+As a writer, I focus mostly on political news topics and campaign reporting.
+My experience varies from covering Trump rallies and riding along in the vice president's motorcade to covering breaking crime news from the scene and filing daily stories for multiple beats.